sshleifer/time/README.md

 ### How to add a page?

 * Create the directory and the stuff for the page: routes, index, scripts and styles.
-* Add the frontend js and less to the Gruntfile (this needs to be fixed to be automatic)
-* Fully restart the server (why???)
+* Fully restart the server (should not be needed anymore.
+Will check on next page add)

 ## TODO
 ### Prod